|

 prohibited.
 Cipher suites using SHA1 for the MAC are prohibited.
 TLS

-versions below 1.2 are not permitted.
+versions below 1.2 are not permitted for OpenSSL older than 3.0.

 - level 5